Chart Color Schemes

 Fingal Bay has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified six projects likely affecting the region.
-Notable ones are 14 Market Street development, Fingal Bay Mixed-Use (Shop-top Housing), Engadine RSL and Fingal Bay Sports Club Development, Fingal Bay Foreshore Upgrade, Nelson Bay Toboggan Hill Park Development Opportunity.
-Relevant details follow.
+AreaSearch has identified six projects that may affect this region.
+Notable projects include 14 Market Street, Fingal Bay Mixed-Use (Shop-top Housing), Engadine RSL and Fingal Bay Sports Club Development, Fingal Bay Foreshore Upgrade, Nelson Bay Toboggan Hill Park Development Opportunity.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.